dtedesigns/coffeescript-seed-project/README.md

 Minorly customized from [Node.gitignore](https://github.com/github/gitignore/blob/master/Node.gitignore) provided by GitHub.

 Development Workflow
 ====================

 1. Run `gulp`.

-    This runs gulp.js and runs the default task, defined within `gulpfile.js`, which would run the **dev** task.
+    This runs gulp.js, and processes the default task defined within `gulpfile.js`, which, by default, runs the **dev** task.

-  The dev task, in principle, run tasks which compile any and all the CoffeeScript files (with extension `.coffee`) under the **./coffee/** folder.
-Afterwards gulp would watch any CoffeeScript files and compile them individually as they're changed.
+  The dev task, in principle, run tasks which compile any and all the CoffeeScript files (with extension `.coffee`) under the **./src/** folder.
+Afterwards these CoffeeScript files are watched and compiled they're changed.
+These tasks are delagated to **webpack**.

-    All CoffeeScript files would be compiled to the **./src/** directory in the same directory structure as they're placed in the **./coffee/** folder.

-    **Note:** This emulates the following command: `coffee -b -w -c -o ./src/ ./coffee`
+  webpack supports code-splitting, which is useful for large projects.
+See [webpack docs](http://webpack.github.io/docs/code-splitting.html).

-2. Add/edit CoffeeScript source files within `./coffee/` folder.
+2. Add/edit CoffeeScript source files within **./src/** folder.

     You may structure your project in whatever module definition (AMD, CommonJS, etc) that [webpack](https://github.com/webpack/webpack) supports.

-**Note:** Optionally run webpack via, `npm run webpack`, to watch and bundle as necessary.
+**Note:** webpack generates source map file(s) via the `devtool` option defined in `webpack.config.js` file.

 ## Testing

+### Automated

+`gulp-mocha` is used to watch and automatically run tests within the `./test/` folder.

+### Manual

 1. Write tests in CoffeeScript within the `./test/` folder.

+  **Note:** `require('coffee-script/register');` is done implicitly via `./test/mocha.opts` file.
+So you may require CoffeeScript source files directly.

 2. Run test(s): `npm test` ( or `mocha`, but `npm test` is recommended)